AryaaSk/operatingSystem/developmentreadme.md

 this.text = this.dataservice.files[filePathString]; //reading the text from a .txt file this.dataservice.files[filePathString] = this.text; //saving the text into the file
 ```

+* If you are building an application which will allow the user to create new files, then when the user opens the app from the search bar or taskbar, there will not be any file path data
+* You need to check if filePath == undefined, if it is then you need to give the user an option to saveFiles and choose where to save them.
+* Look in notepad.component.ts, in the createFile() function for more information, all it does is saves text data to a path which the user specifies.
+*In the future I might create a createFile(data) function, which will return the path that the data is saved at*

+## Data:
+* Data is passed in from the dataService applications variable, this is the data which the app takes to load/initialize (height and width will be loaded in the windowComponent), or if you are loading a file it contains the data of that file.
+* All of the data for the OS is stored in the dataService (other things are just for UI and apps), I stil haven't implemented the saveData and loadData functions which will enable persistant state.
+The storage variables are:
+    - defaultHeight and defaultWidth: Just the default screen parameters for a window, if you pass in a width or height property in the data then that will override this.
+    - applications: A list of all the applications installed on the OS.
+    - openWithDirectory: A dictionary of file extensions and the respective application to open them with.
+    - apps: A list of all the applications which are currently open, can have multiple instances of the same app.
+    - files: A dictionary with all the files/documents stored on device (not including folders).
+    - filePaths: A list of all the paths to every file/folder on the OS (to learn more read the File Paths section).
+* When using pre-installed keys such as height, width and resize in your App's Default Data, it will get handled automatically so you don't need to worry about those in your [appName].component.ts.
+Here is a list of the pre-installed keys:
+    - height: If your app requires a specific height then pass this in the default data.
+    - width: Same as height, pass in an integar and the OS will resize the app to load as this width.
+    - resize: You can pass in 1 of 4 values, "vertical" will only allow the height of the window to be resized, "horizontal" will only allow the width to be resized, or "none" which will not allow either to be resized.
+If you use the key then all resizing will be enabled by default

+(This may change in the future, may forgot to update this so this is what it is on 26/02/2022)